 On-Page SEO, on the flipside, refers to all the settings and methods you need to apply directly on your website to increase your chances of ranking higher on search engines.

 Step by Step SEO Strategy for WordPress (On-Page SEO)

-On-Page SEO includes plenty of areas like optimizing internal links, adding metadata, increasing page load speed, and so on, see the full On-Page SEO Checklist.
+On-Page SEO includes plenty of areas like optimizing internal links, adding metadata, increasing page load speed, and so on.
 It can get very confusing and sometimes even borderline intimidating.

 This is why, for the purpose of this read, we will cover a step-by-step guide to help you ready your on-page SEO strategy for WordPress.
 So without further ado, let’s get started:

 Step 1: Get An SSL (Secure Sockets Layer) from Letsencrypt.org